 Vaccinations in children has become a volatile subject.
 It shouldn't be.
 It is one of those "duh" subjects as in, "how could you not?"

-There were 2 diseases for which there were vaccinations when I was a child.
+There were two diseases for which there were vaccinations when I was a child in the 50s and 60s.
 Smallpox vaccination was given by scratching the skin of the upper arm, and then the serum was placed on the wound.
 I remember my fear of pain from the inoculation, but it was tame enough that my tears weren't necessary.
 It left recipients with a light scar, and if you look closely at the upper arm of people born before about 1970, you can see it.
 We belong to a secret club.
-Google photos of smallpox victims to see what a wonderful club we joined.
+Google photos of smallpox victims to see what a wonderful club we joined, a club spared from a ghastly disease.

 our secret sign